JetPunk: Gameplay

 The user's "JetPunk level" will increase upon reaching certain point thresholds.
 Users are required to reach minimum levels to perform certain actions on the website.
 For example, since October 2021, one must be at least level 40 and be on the website for at least six months to be able to create blog posts.
 Featured quizzes must be taken timed in order for points to be gained.

 Contrastingly, non-featured quizzes do not allow for users to gain points or increase their level on the website.
 Users can also make quizzes, which may be featured by Dan Hostetler, the JetPunk Quizmaster, or via user nominations.
-The site currently contains hundreds of thousands of quizzes, including over 20,000 geography quizzes.
-Getting certain scores on specific quizzes will get users badges, and there are currently 34 different badges on the site that users can earn.
+The site currently contains approximately 613,000 quizzes, including over 20,000 geography quizzes.
+Getting certain scores on specific quizzes will get users badges, and there are currently 42 different badges on the site that users can earn.

 In addition to geography quizzes, JetPunk caters to a large audience of various pop culture communities through various quiz documenting information about popular franchises.
 Pokémon is one such franchise, containing popular quizzes regarding the various characters and types with many takes across multiple languages.

-The website also has other features, such as blogs and charts or the JetPunk Word Search, along with other minigames.
+The website also has other features, such as blogs, charts, and other minigames.

 The JetPunk Word Search offered a new word search puzzle every day from 1 February 2022 to 31 January 2023.
 It was then discontinued for two months.
 On 1 April 2023, the minigame was brought back to the website, with all previous daily puzzles made available.
+On 1 February 2026, daily featured word searches returned, and a few days later word searches became available to create for all users, similar to quizzes.

 The gameplay and level features are similar to sites such as Sporcle, which it is commonly compared to.

-On 4 May 2024, JetPunk introduced a new Daily Trivia Challenge feature, which would provide a 10-question multiple choice quiz every day.
+On 4 May 2024, JetPunk introduced a new Daily Trivia Challenge feature, which provided a 10-question multiple choice quiz every day.

+On 7 February 2025, JetPunk introduced a Minesweeper game that can be played on the desktop version of the site.